RaquelFraktas/clean_your_bathroom_frontend/README.md

 For this project, I created a game with that give the player a time limit to clean up their bathroom before their mother comes home.
 If the player runs out of time, their mother will come crashing into the room and yell at you.

-The models used:
-User:
--username
--password
--has_many High_scores

-High_scores:
--points
--belongs_to User